 Even just 5 hours of outdoor exercise per month provides tangible benefits for one’s psychological and physical health, although there is a dose-response effect where the more time that you spend in nature, the better off your mental and physical health will be (Brad Stulberg, The Cut).

-So, if you are experiencing the onset or an extreme case of Burnout, here are five simple outdoor practices that you can start implementing today:
+So, if you are experiencing the onset or an extreme case of clinical burnout, here are five simple outdoor practices that you can start implementing today:

 1. Block Off a Mid-Day Outdoor Break.